THE JOURNEY TO CEO SUCCESS, Patrick Thean’s latest book, is now available. Learn more >

 1. Stickiness

 Since a product’s success ultimately depends on retention, it’s important to attract new users and ensure they continuously stay engaged.
 Stickiness measures product engagement by examining how many users return on a regular basis.
 When a product is sticky, users don’t just sign up and log in occasionally -- the product becomes part of their daily professional life.
-The stickier your customers are, the easier it is to predict your recurring revenue in the future with a decreased churn rate.
+The stickier your customers are, the easier it is to predict your recurring revenue in the future with a decreased churn rate and employee engagement metrics top HR professionals use.

 Here are two ways to measure stickiness: